Castaway 2000: Legacy

 For most castaways, life returned to normal after the project closed on 1 January 2001.
 Only Ben Fogle, who was heavily featured in the shows and comes from a media family, has continued to work in TV, appearing as a regular on The Holiday Show and Countryfile amongst others.
 The Stephenson family were inspired to try home education for their children.

 An official hardcover book about the project, written by author Mark McCrum, was published in November 2000 by Ebury Publishing and in updated paperback version in April 2001.

-Despite initial talks of a second shorter series, it did not return until 2007; however was the inspiration for a children's spin-off series created by Live & Kicking that was broadcast on CBBC in the summer of 2001.
+Despite initial talks of a second shorter series, it did not return until 2007; however it was the inspiration for a children's spin-off series created by Live & Kicking that was broadcast on CBBC in the summer of 2001.
 Since the original show's ending, Taransay has been opened up to tourists.
 Castaway Tanya Cheadle married Paul Overton, an assistant producer on the series, on the island in 2004.
 The wedding was attended by ten other castaways including Fogle.

 In 2008, BBC Two broadcast a new 5-part series titled Return to...
 Castaway.
 The show featured interviews with stars of the original series and behind the scenes recollections from cast members, as well as original series highlights.